 How to uninstall a program you cannot uninstall

-Sometimes there are programs that cannot be uninstalled easily due to many factors.
-For example programs like Nero or the Microsoft Office Suite as well as many antivirus can make you face this problem.
-This reason may be related to a structural file of the application that was erroneously deleted or to a malfunction in the uninstaller.
+Sometimes, there are programs that cannot be uninstalled easily due to many reasons.
+For example, software like Nero or the Microsoft Office Suite, as well as lots of antivirus packages can make you face this problem.
+This problem may be related to a structural file of the application that could not be deleted or to a malfunction in the uninstaller.

-So in this little guide 'll show you solutions to this problem, in order to uninstall those stubborn applications.
+In this little guide you can find different solutions to this problem, in order to finally uninstall those stubborn applications.